-The PCB has a quite good quality with soldermask, but, unfortunately it is a single-layer:
+The PCB has quite good quality with a solder mask, but, unfortunately, it is a single-layer:

 It was a piece of cake to solder it all together, thanks to the solder mask and big pads.
 It was ready and running by the end of the night.
-It didn’t require any adjustments apart of the display contrast with a trim pot.
+It didn’t require any adjustments apart from the display contrast with a trim pot.

 It also took a while to mount the case.
 I’ve soldered the wires to the PCB as Le Hung recommended to improve accuracy.

-I enjoyed building this device and very happy to have this device on my bench top:
+I enjoyed building this device and am very happy to have this device on my bench top: